.

 To capitalise on that loophole he formed Chart Records which released a number of songs, including a cover by Sydney band, Autumn of Christie's "Yellow River", and their collaboration with Dave Allenby of Edison Lighthouse's "She Works in A Woman's Way", which both reached the top ten on the local music charts.
 Also achieving chart success was a re-release of his earlier single, "Love, Love, Love", which reached #38 on the Go-Set Australian National Charts in May 1970.

-As part of his contract Pierson released "See My Way / Teach Me How To Fly" on the Infinity label in 1970, followed in 1971 by "Story / Bye Bye Love" and "Come on In / The Only Living Boy in New York".
+As part of his contract Pierson released "See My Way / Teach Me How To Fly" on the Infinity label followed by "Story / Bye Bye Love" and "Come on In / The Only Living Boy in New York".
 He then ended his contract with Festival and went on to co-host the nationwide weekly pop gossip programme the Today Show with Bruce Webster and Patty Lovell, which led to the first video music TV show on Channel 7 called Sounds.
 The same year, he also hosted his own weekly segment, Today Pop, on Channel 7’s Today Show and wrote for Go-Set pop paper.
 For the publication he covered Elton John's first concert at the Troubador in Los Angeles, interviewed musicians Lou Rawls and Tina Turner, and promoted his version of "The Only Living Boy in New York", taking guest spots on the casino circuit in Los Angeles and San Francisco and appearing on Metro Media TV.

 In November 2007 Pierson was invited to perform at the Wild Things beat band event in Auckland, where he sang alongside Ray Columbus, The Pleazers, Chants R & B, The Breakaways, Peter Nelson & the Castaways and the Underdogs.
 In August 2008 Pierson finally released his debut album, the 16-track compilation 'Spinning the Moments', which he had begun in 1968.
 A distribution deal was signed with Sony/BMG in Australia and EMI Music in New Zealand for the album.